Imperialism vs Colonialism

 Decolonization

-Decolonization is when colonies became independent from the countries that controlled them.
+Decolonization occurs when colonies become independent from the countries that control them.
 After World War II, many places in Asia, Africa, and elsewhere wanted to govern themselves and not be ruled by European powers anymore.
 They were tired of being taken advantage of and wanted their freedom.

 People in these colonies started to stand up for themselves.
 They protested and sometimes even fought to kick out the European rulers.

-This push for freedom happened when the world was changing a lot.
-Many leaders and countries thought that colonialism was wrong and that everyone had the right to be independent.
+This push for freedom happened at a time when the world was changing rapidly.
+Many leaders and countries thought colonialism was wrong and that everyone had the right to be independent.

 Also, after the war, the European countries were weaker and did not have the power or money to keep their colonies under control.